 In 2001, 13 experts within the software development industry got together and came up with a solution that was created as a response to the inadequacies of the then popularly used Waterfall method.
 What they came up with was a process where demands and solutions evolve through a collaborative effort of self-organizing and cross-functional teams, and iterative and incremental development stages, which proved to be a more fitting solution for software development.

 Since then, agile methods have been adopted for all kinds of project and task management outside of software development.
 It offers a flexible approach which makes it ideal for anyone looking for a forgiving way to organize and coordinate their tasks.
 The flexibility accommodates last-minute changes and encourages collaboration with teams and stakeholders.

 Kanban is a highly visual scheduling system created by the management of Toyota factories in Japan in the 1940s.
 The method visualizes a workflow process with a Kanban board, Kanban cards, and sometimes even Kanban swimlanes.
 The main objective of using Kanban is to identify bottlenecks early on in the process, so as to stop them from seriously affecting the final result.

 Originally intended for manufacturing, and then adapted for software development teams, it is now popularly used by any team or individual looking for a visual method of managing their tasks.
 While there are no solid rules of Kanban per se, its core purpose is to minimize waste, continuously improve your process, and increase overall productivity.

-The most basic setup is dividing your Kanban board into three columns labelled as “To-do”, “Doing”, and “Done”.
-Rather self-explanatory columns, using Kanban requires you to limit the number of tasks in the middle column and focus on moving tasks into the last column.
+The most basic setup is dividing your Kanban board into three columns labelled “To-do”, “Doing”, and “Done”.
+Rather than self-explanatory columns, using Kanban requires you to limit the number of tasks in the middle column and focus on moving tasks into the last column.

 Applying the Kanban method offers a lot of flexibility which is why it’s ideal for task management.
 Delegating, coordinating, and tracking tasks is made simple.
-Information becomes transparent, and it can also limit multitasking and reduce error.
+Information becomes transparent, and it can also limit multitasking and reduce errors.

 Eat the Frog